widgetbot-io/documentation/embed/html-embed/attributes.md

   width?: number | string
   height?: number | string

-  // Connect to a custom WidgetBot server shard?: url
+  // Connect to a custom WidgetBot server (Only set this if you are explicitly told to) shard?: url
 }